pyth-network/pyth-client-rs/README.md

 # pyth-client-rs

-A rust API for desribing on-chain pyth account structures.
+A rust API for describing on-chain pyth account structures.
 A primer on pyth accounts can be found at https://github.com/pyth-network/pyth-client/blob/main/doc/aggregate_price.md

 Contains a library for use in on-chain program development and an off-chain example program for loading and printing product reference data and aggregate prices from all devnet pyth accounts.